-An applicant must take the Law School Admission Test (LSAT).
-Registration and other pertinent information can be found on the Law School Admission Council's (LSAC) website at www.LSAC.org.
-We will not accept scores older than five (5) years of the year in which you intend to matriculate.
+In order for the Credential Assembly Service to release an applicant's CAS Report, he or she applicant must have a Law School Admission Test (LSAT) score to report and the Credential Assembly Service must have received official transcripts from every educational institution the applicant attended since high school.
+Registration for the Credential Assembly Service and other pertinent information can be found on the LSAC's website - www.lsac.org.
+LMU will not accept LSAT scores older than five (5) years from the year in which you intend to matriculate.